Propensity Score Propagation: A General Framework for Design-Based Inference with Unknown Propensity Scores: Simulation Studies

-In addition to the oracle confidence interval $\mathcal{C}_{1-\alpha}^{\text{oracle}}$, the oracle bias-aware (OBA) confidence interval $\mathcal{C}_{\text{OBA}}$ provides another useful benchmark for interpreting the length of the confidence sets produced by the proposed framework.
-By construction, $\mathcal{C}_{\text{OBA}}$ leverages oracle knowledge of the finite-sample bias of the plug-in or matching estimators, together with infeasible information about their finite-sample dispersion, and thus represents an idealized and unattainable form of bias correction.
-Importantly, the confidence sets obtained via propensity score propagation are practically sized compared to these oracle bias-aware intervals, with the ratio $\frac{\text{Length (Propagation)}}{\text{Length (OBA)}}$ typically ranging from 1.1 to 1.9 across the simulation settings.
-This comparison highlights a key strength of the proposed framework: without relying on oracle bias information or other infeasible quantities, propensity score propagation delivers valid design-based inference with confidence set lengths of the same order as those obtained with idealized bias-aware procedures.
+In addition to the oracle confidence interval $\mathcal{C}_{1-\alpha}^{\text{oracle}}$, the OBA confidence interval $\mathcal{C}^{\text{OBA}}_{1-\alpha}$ provides another useful benchmark for interpreting the length of the confidence intervals produced by propensity score propagation.
+By construction, $\mathcal{C}^{\text{OBA}}_{1-\alpha}$ leverages oracle knowledge of the finite-sample bias of the plug-in or matching estimators, together with infeasible information about their finite-sample dispersion, and thus represents an idealized and unattainable form of bias correction.
+Importantly, the confidence intervals obtained via propensity score propagation are practically sized compared to these OBA intervals, with the ratio $\frac{\text{Length (Propagation)}}{\text{Length (OBA)}}$ ranging from 1.1 to 1.9 across the simulation settings.
+This comparison highlights a key strength of the proposed propensity score propagation framework: without relying on oracle bias information or other infeasible quantities, it delivers valid design-based inference with confidence intervals whose lengths remain practically comparable to those obtained from idealized bias-aware procedures.